-This new quota is nearly double the number from last year’s quota of 800 lion skeletons.
+This new quota is nearly double the number of last year’s quota of 800 lion skeletons.

 The DEA said that the quota is based on new evidence from a research project by the South African National Biodiversity Institute (SANBI), in collaboration with the University of the Witwatersrand, Oxford University and the University of Kent.

 The research showed that:

 • there is a growing stockpile of lion bones due to restrictions;

 • there has been no discernible increase in poaching of wild lions‚ but there appears to be an increase in the poaching of captive-bred lions for body parts (heads‚ faces‚ paws and claws);

 • and the captive breeding industry is in a state of flux as breeders respond in different ways to the United States’ restrictions on trophies and the imposition of the skeleton export quota.

 The DEA said there was a demand for lion bones and‚ if supply was restricted from the captive breeding facilities‚ dealers might seek illegal ways to source bones or start poaching lions.